iWinston/typeorm-plus/docs/connection-api.md

 ## `Connection` API

 * `name` - Connection name.
-If you created nameless connection then its equal to "default".
+If you created nameless connection then it's equal to "default".
 You use this name when you work with multiple connections and call `getConnection(connectionName: string)`

 ```typescript